FodorLab/Pubilc_Built_Environment_Microbiome_Data/README.md

 How to contribute:

  1. Fork this repository (be sure to use the main one, owned by FodorLab).
  1. Make your edits in a branch on your own fork.
-(Please see content guidelines below.)
+(See guidelines below.)
- 1. Create a pull request to FodorLab's `main` branch.
+ 1. Create a pull request from your branch to FodorLab's `main` branch.

 If any part of that didn't make sense, just reach out to Ivory in the Fodor lab.

 ### Formatting

-For making pages using Rmardown, see [the rmarkdown cookbook](https://bookdown.org/yihui/rmarkdown-cookbook).\
+For making pages using Rmarkdown, see [the rmarkdown cookbook](https://bookdown.org/yihui/rmarkdown-cookbook).\

 Try to stick to simple features.
 A few features that are already in use in the repository are: